Skip to main content

 Learn how to actively manage revenue and expenses to maximize profitability.

-This modules content is designed to provide an overview of financial planning and budgeting.
-First, you’ll hear from Professor Mirko Heinle about short- and long-term planning for small enterprises.
-You’ll discuss the different kinds of cost and revenue structures, learn how to build a budget, and establish key performance indicators (KPIs) to manage your progress and to adjust your finances accordingly.
+• Discuss cost and revenue structures, learn how to build a budget, and establish key performance indicators (KPIs) to manage your progress and adjust your finances.

-Chris Bentson, Partner at Bentson Copple & Associates, LLC, will then apply these concepts to specific examples, such as which expenses to consider, within your orthodontic practice.
-By the end of this module, you will be better able to establish financial objectives within your practice and to measure your success in reaching these goals by assessing a variety of metrics.
+Chris Bentson, Partner at Bentson Copple & Associates, LLC, will then apply these concepts to specific examples, such as which expenses to consider within your orthodontic practice.
+Learn how to establish financial objectives within your practice and to measure your success by assessing a variety of metrics.

 Learning Objectives and Topics: